toledosq/sd-enable-textual-inversion/README.md

 **A:** There are two known reasons for shape errors:

 - The sanity check is failing when starting Textual-Inversion training.
-Try leaving out the `--actual-resume` argument when launching main.py.
-Chances are, the next error you receive will be an Out of Memory Error.
-See earlier in the FAQ for that.
 - Stable Diffusion is erroring out when you try to use an embeddings file.

-This is likely because you ran the Textual-Inversion training with the wrong configuration.
-As of writing, TI and SD are not integrated.
-Make sure you have downloaded the `config/v1-finetune.yaml` file from this repo and that you use `--base configs/stable-diffusion/v1-finetune.yaml` when training embeddings.
+Either one is likely because you ran the Textual-Inversion training with the wrong configuration.
+As of writing, TI and SD are not integrated, so there is little in the way of support here.
+They are working on integration.
+For now, make sure you have downloaded the `config/v1-finetune.yaml` file from this repo and that you use `--base configs/stable-diffusion/v1-finetune.yaml` when training embeddings.
+Also make sure that are pointing `--actual-resume` at the stable-diffusion model.ckpt.
 Retrain and try again.

 <br>